 What do democracy, the Renaissance, and the Apollo Space Program have in common with Halloween?
-They are all some of mankind’s greatest achievements.
+They are some of mankind’s greatest achievements.
 Once a year, we honor the macabre with a holiday that revolves around ghosts, monsters, death, and wearing absurd costumes.
 It’s such a good and pure idea that a big part of the celebration involves letting children take candy from strangers.
 And nothing is better than free candy.
 Nothing.

 Criteria: We are only including established sweets that have been handed out to trick-or-treaters for more than a decade, so nothing new (i.e. any Snickers variations).
-They also need to be available in most mixed Halloween mixed bags.
-And since this is Halloween-specific, we’re judging them on how good they in single serve, “fun-sized” form.
+They also need to be available in most Halloween mixed bags.
+And since this is Halloween-specific, we’re judging them on how good they are in single serve, “fun-sized” form.
 This is not a list about the best candies; this is a list about the best candies that get placed in a plastic pumpkin by our weird neighbor.
-That eliminates sweets that are not typically found in smaller portions, like Goobers, Skor, 5th Avenue, or Clark Bars.
+That eliminates sweets that are not typically found in smaller portions, like Goobers, Skor, 5th Avenue, or Clark bars.
 We’re also omitting gum, because no one should give out gum on Halloween.
 Or apples.
 Or toothbrushes.
 Just give the kids candy what is wrong with you?

 Also, Circus Peanuts aren’t here because no one hands them out on Halloween night.
 Otherwise they would rank just above Styrofoam.

 Dots: Created by greedy dentists who want you to get new fillings

 Jawbreakers: Created by greedy dentists who want you to break your teeth

 Fireballs: Created by weirdos who don’t like candy

 Laffy Taffy: The answer to a question no one asked: “What if we flattened taffy and added some concrete?”